TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `wise_uc_profiles` table exists for undercover aliases.
 - Ensure the `wise_wheels_spins` table exists for wheel spin history.
 - Ensure the `assets` table exists for character asset records.
+- Ensure the `clothes` table exists for character outfit records.